DeanJain/JavaBigdata/GCP.md

 	* cloud storage is HDFS compliant same way we can read files like hadoop - hdfs:// vs gs://
 	* cloud object notification --> pubsub or functions

-- Cloud Firestore : Flexible, scalable, NoSQL database for keeping data in sync across client apps, Mobile and web server development, Realtime listeners

 ### GCP Bigdata:

-- Bigtable - HBase kind...
-- BigQuery - EDW Enterprise data warehose
-- Dataflow -  Apache Beam impl for ETL and Streaming both
-- DataProc  - Hadoop / Spark Cluster for batch / hadoop only
-- Datalab - Analytical / Visual tool
-- Pub/Sub - Event Driven and is a message queue (e.g. Rabbit MQ)

-- BigTable: HBase - sequential ordering in key column; provides very fast writes as well as reads
+- Bigtable - HBase kind...sequential ordering in key column; provides very fast writes as well as reads
    * Regional	resource	scope
    * Managed	NoSQL
    * Scalable	but	not	serverless
    * Powers	well-known apps like gmail, maps etc
    * HBase	compatible*
    * Great	for	many	concurrent	reads/writes

-- BigQuery:  Serverless Data Warehouse RDBMS
+- BigQuery - EDW Enterprise data warehouse, fully managed, petabyte scale, low cost enterprise data warehouse for analytics, Serverless, There is no infrastructure to manage and you don't need a database administrator, so you can focus on analyzing data to find meaningful insights using familiar SQL.
     * Regional	resource	scope
     * OLAP
     * Scales	to	Petabytes